platform9/express/README.md

 ```

 ## Managing Multiple Cloud Controller Instances (DUs)
-If you have more than one Platform9 region to manage, you can create a configuration file for each one (using pf9-autodeploy.conf as a template) and start deploy with the '-c' flag:
+If you have more than one Platform9 region to manage, you can create a configuration file for each one (using pf9-express.conf as a template) and start pf9-express with the '-c' flag:

 ```
-./deploy -c ~/pf9-site1.conf -a hv01
+./pf9-express -c ~/pf9-site1.conf -a hv01
 ```

 ## Overriding Inventory Variables
-If you want to override an Ansible variable defined in Inventory or dynamically within playbooks, you can invoke deploy with the '-e' flag:
+If you want to override an Ansible variable defined in Inventory or dynamically within playbooks, you can invoke pf9-express with the '-e' flag:

 ```
-./deploy -c ~/pf9-autodeploy.conf -a -e "proxy_url=https://proxy1.platform9.net" hv01
+./pf9-express -c ~/pf9-express.conf -a -e "proxy_url=https://proxy1.platform9.net" hv01
 ```
 NOTE: Variables passed as extra-vars have the highest precedence.

-## Auto-Deploy Web UI
+## Platform9 Express Web UI
-Auto-Deploy includes a Web UI based on Ansibe AWX, an open-source project that provides an Rest API and Web-based interface for running Ansible playbooks, which is the underlying technology leveraged by Auto-Deploy.
+Platform9 Express includes a Web UI based on Ansibe AWX, an open-source project that provides an Rest API and Web-based interface for running Ansible playbooks, which is the underlying technology leveraged by Platform9 Express.

-To install AWX with Auto-Deploy configured within its database, run the following command:
+To install AWX with Platform9 Express configured within its database, run the following command:

 ```
-# ./deploy -u -d
+# ./pf9-express -u -d
 [ Installing Web UI (Ansible AWX) ]
---> Installation Log: /tmp/pf9-deploy.log
+--> Installation Log: /tmp/pf9-express.log
 --> validating awx repository: present
 --> installing tower-cli
 --> installing awx (this will take a while - monitor log for status)